Skiitr/skiitr.github.io/projects.md

 layout: default
 ---

-A small sample of projects I've been involved with over the years...
+A small sample of projects I've been involved with over the years by category...

 ## Printed Circuit Board Layout
-(2001 - Present >> 14 years)

-### 6x 30W Transmit Power Amplifiers (30MHz-6GHz)
-This project included a tough requirement in that six modules had to be created each of a different frequency to cover the 30MHz to 6GHz band.
-Each amplifier had to be in the same package and be interchangeable.
-The success of the board layouts in the project came from creating a common platform in which we could supply all the control and power rails into 6 custom transmit amplifiers.

 ### Certified Avionics GPS / Nav / Com Systems
 Developed and maintained all 14 board designs for an avionics GPS/NAV/COM systems.
 The system includes front and backplane boards, display and button boards, 16W VHF radio boards as well as I/O and computational boards.
 Board technologies involved include high-speed digital, RF (VHF band), differential pairs, up to 17 layer boards, blind and epoxy filled cap plated vias.
 Designs required jigsaw fitting of PCBs into one another due to limited space.
 The project was successful though very close integration of the mechanical and electrical teams due to aggressive packaging.